-Inside the Rolex Caliber 2235
+Inside the Rolex Caliber 2235by A Watchmaker

 I thoroughly enjoyed Alan Downing's -- better known as Watchbore on Time Zone -- informative and entertaining article Inside COSC.
 But what intrigued me the most about his article is this excerpt…